 Switzerland is a quadrilingual country but not every Swiss person speaks all four languages, and language skills are not required for all jobs.
 The required languages are generally indicated in the job advertisement.
 Universities or international companies often publish their job advertisements in English.
 More nationally oriented companies or institutions often look for employees who speak German, French or Italian, and their job advertisements are often published in one of these languages.
 Your chances of getting a job in Switzerland may therefore be increased if you speak at least basic German, French or Italian.
 Language skills are generally rated highly in Switzerland.
 Therefore, mention your language skills - even if they are basic - in a separate section in your CV.

-Your cover letter and CV should be adapted to each job.
+Your cover letter and CV should be adapted to each job ad.
 In particular, they will differ depending on whether you are applying for an academic position or a job in industry.
-If you have any questions about this, you can use our application service.

 The job interview

 If an employer is interested in your profile, he/she will invite you for a job interview.
 This can be a short talk with one person or a long assessment over several hours with several people.
 Sometimes a decision is made quickly after only one interview, sometimes candidates are invited to several rounds of interviews.

 The most important thing: Enjoy the job interview.
 It offers you the opportunity to present your skills and to learn more about your future job.
 So, don’t be nervous.
 Even if you don’t get the job, an interview is always good for practice.

 Inform yourself about the university / company and about the kind of job for which you are applying.